IntuitiveWebSolutions/homebrew-bc-local/README.md

 # bc-local
 Homebrew Repo for bc-local cask.
-Launch and run BriteCore Locally
+Launch and run BriteCore Locally 🛳️

-# Intuitivewebsolution Bc-local

 ## How do I install?